Cyber risk and operational resilience

 Supervisory practices

-In May 2023 the IAIS published its Issues Paper on insurance sector operational resilience on supervisory practices with respect to cyber resilience, IT third-party outsourcing and business continuity management.
+In May 2023 the IAIS published its Issues Paper on insurance sector operational resilience, which focuses on supervisory practices with respect to cyber resilience, IT third-party outsourcing and business continuity management.

 In 2020, the IAIS published a Report on cyber risk underwriting and identified challenges and supervisory considerations for sustainable market development.
 The report recognised that as digitisation and cyber threats continue to expand, cyber insurance is becoming increasingly significant to the non-life insurance market.
 The report concluded that current cyber underwriting practices, while serviceable, are not optimal, in particular due to issues surrounding the measurement of risk exposures.